 The 3D sound effect makes the game soundtrack and in-game sounds come off nicely.
 With a quality subwoofer, you are in for a swell time playing the latest God of War and Call of Duty games.

-Be sure to check that all wires and ports are in good condition to ensure easy and secure connection.
+Be sure to check that all wires and ports are in good condition to ensure an easy and secure connection.
 The size and structure of your home theater room is also very important in determining if a front-firing subwoofer or down-firing subwoofer is the best option for you.

 Also, be sure of the connection type before setting up your home theater.
 Once you do all of these things, you can be sure to enjoy quality sound.